Asylum was pretty much dead before Trump. Now he's trying to finish the job.

 In very few cases is it an option for someone to go to an embassy and apply for asylum.
 That’s something that only a handful of high-profile dissidents can take advantage of.
 If you’re a run-of-the-mill refugee, that’s not an option.
 That leaves you with trying to get to a country, whether it’s legally or illegally, and then asking for asylum.

-MJ: It can be incredibly dangerous for asylum-seekers to reach the United States or Europe.
+MJ: It can be incredibly dangerous for asylum seekers to reach the United States or Europe.
 How do rich democracies makes those journeys necessary?

 DF: People often ask this really legitimate question: “If you’re a refugee, why wouldn’t you just go some place legally?”
 The answer is that governments have made it really difficult for people from countries that produce a lot of refugees to get a visa to travel legally.
 If you’re from Somalia or Afghanistan it’s almost impossible to get a visa to travel to most countries.
 That leaves people with the option of traveling illegally using a people-smuggler.
 Then they’re tarred as illegal immigrants.
 That leaves a bad taste because a lot of folks think, “Well, if they were legitimate refugees, they wouldn’t be traveling illegally.”
 But the system has been designed so that for most people the only way to travel is to travel illegally.

-DF: Most pieces of this system that keeps out asylum-seekers are invisible.
+DF: Most pieces of this system that keeps out asylum seekers are invisible.
 I think a lot are invisible by design.
 Usually when people think about border control, they think about a wall.
 That’s not something that began with Donald Trump.
 I live in San Diego.
 I can go down just a few miles from my house and I can look at the border.
 What’s invisible and affects a lot more people is this system in airports, or in consulates where [visa] decisions are made behind closed doors.
 These interceptions at sea take places dozens or sometimes hundreds of miles from our coasts.
 Governments of rich democracies are paying these buffer countries to do the dirty work of interception out in the deserts or jungles.
 We simply don’t see what goes on.
 What I tried to do in this book was to show how all of these different elements work together to make it almost impossible for legitimate refugees to ever reach sanctuary.

 MJ: Your book makes very clear that this is not just a US issue.
 You write about interceptions of refugees in the Mediterranean.
 What have the consequences of those interceptions been?